 Government: the need for secure inter-agency and citizen communication

 Governmental agencies have always had to comply with the highest security standards in their operations.
-In Europe, the stakes were raised with the introduction of GDPR, as well as with the enactment of the US CLOUD Act.
-In the US, governmental agencies also need to take FedRAMP suggestions into account.
+In Europe, the stakes were raised with the introduction of GDPR and the enactment of the US CLOUD Act.
+In the US, governmental agencies also need to consider FedRAMP suggestions.

 Outside of high-security standards, government agencies are often motivated to increase their efficiency, meaning more inter-agency collaboration.
-Since agencies work independently of each other, it often means they use different systems and digital tools, making their work communication more complex.
+Since agencies work independently, they often use different systems and digital tools, making communication more complex.

 Moreover, the government is increasingly turning to digital communication solutions to expand access to services and increase efficiency.
 Failing to meet citizens’ needs in this area could lead to deteriorated trust.

-For all these reasons, government agencies need to offer effective digital communication channels to both citizens and governmental agencies’ employees.
+For these reasons, government agencies must offer effective digital communication channels to citizens and governmental agencies’ employees.
 This includes chat, video conferencing, and customizable government-to-citizen appointment scheduling.